rebuy-de/compose-navigation/README.md

         "extraData/{$textParam}?amount={$countParam}"
     )
 ```
-After this you will be able to navigate to the the screen using the following deeplinks:
+After this you will be able to navigate to the the screen using the following deep links:
 - `"deeplink://extra?text=Title%20name&count=20"`
 - `"deeplink://extraData/Title%20example?amount=2"`,
 - `"deeplink://extra?count=20"`